DistributedCollective/fastBTC-confirmation-node/README.md

 }
 ```

+Charge your wallet with enough funds to cover transaction costs.
+We suggest 0.01 RBtc.
+One confirmation has a cost of ~0.00000549749 RBtc.

 To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file /secrets/telegram.js
 ```sh
 export default "[telegram-bot-token]";